websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/using-object-data-with-react-charts.md

 1. Click *Save*.

-Once Saved, Liferay creates a widget for the Remote App that you can deploy to Site Pages.
+Once Saved, Liferay creates a widget for the remote app that you can deploy to Site Pages.
 This widget is listed under the application's Portlet Category Name (i.e., *Remote Apps* for this tutorial).

 ![You can deploy the remote app widget to Site Pages.](./using-object-data-with-react-charts/images/06.png)